 All it takes is only one coat of glazing, the garage door is finished and just needs a couple of days to cure.

 Since a rustic look was what we were going for, we also added some carriage door hardware.
-You can find it at any home improvement store and comes in different variations.
+Not only can you find it at any home improvement store, but it also comes in different variations.

 I just love how my faux wood garage door came out.
 A few mistakes I made was trying to touch up some spots – better left alone. ahem.
 But…I learned and am so glad I took this project on.